 1. Leave No Trace

 But what does "Leave No Trace” mean in Banff National Park?
 Simply, it means ensuring that your impact on the park is as small and as positive as possible.
+But, whilst your footprint remains small, we are committed to leaving a big impression on you!

 The Parks Canada team knows all the best spots and how to get there.
 That’s why they’ve given us a network of breathtaking trails and viewpoints to enjoy, along with guidelines that will help us preserve them.